Cookadle/cart253/frogfrogfrog/README.md

 - Catch flies until you can't
 - **Can you get to 3000?**

- Instructions for Ping Pong Frog:
+ Instructions for Ping Frog:
 - Move the paddle with the up and down key arrows
 - Catch flies until you can't
 - **Can you get to 35 or will the AI beat you?**

+Instructions for Free Frog:
+- Move the frog with the left right key arrows
+- Press up arrow to jump
+- **Can you outrun your enemies**

+ Instructions for Free Frog:
+ -Click away

 General
 - Press M to go back to the main menu